Trial of Joan of Arc: Documentary record

 During the trial in 1431, three notaries headed by Guillaume Manchon independently recorded the proceedings and collated them each day following the trial session.
 These records were originally written in Middle French but were translated into Latin by Manchon and University of Paris master Thomas de Courcelles about four years after the trial.
 Five copies were produced, three of which are still in existence.

 The lengthy investigations and appellate trial during the 1450s produced additional information about the details and behind-the-scenes activity during the process, since the 115 witnesses questioned during these investigations included many of the clergymen who had served during the trial in 1431.
 They gave vivid memories of many incidents that are not recorded in the trial transcript, and described how the English government had manipulated the affair.

 Jules Quicherat published the first unabridged version of the trial record in the first volume of his five-volume series Procès de condamnation et de réhabilitation de Jeanne d'Arc in Paris in the 1840s.
 But it was not until 1932 that the first unabridged English translation became available when W.P.
-Barrett published his Trial of Joan of Arc in New York.
+Barrett published his Trial of Joan of Arc in New York City.